-Top Free WordPress Themes – Expert Collection, Best Features & Guide
+Top Free WordPress Themes – Best Guide, Best Features for Free & Premium

 Are Free WordPress Themes A Good Choice?

 Google dislike big sliders and huge images.
 What they want to see is your content first.

 Another thing, some free themes are coded awful which slow down your site and so gives a bad impression.